WebexCC-SA/LAB-2851/docs/lab2_query_JDS.md

             "verbose": false
         },
     ```
-    2. Confirm tha the other metrics for "Contacts within 10 days" and "Contacts within 24 hours" are included in the JSON body.
+    2. Confirm that the other metrics for "Contacts within 10 days" and "Contacts within 24 hours" are included in the JSON body.
     3. Send the POST API call to create the profile.
-    4. Select the GET Customer Profiles API and run it to confirm you see both the default profile template and your new profile template.
+    4. Select the GET Profiles API and run it to confirm you see both the default profile template and your new profile template.
 Copy the id of your profile template.
     5. Open the Desktop Layout you previously modified, you need to configure your template ID into it so that the JDS widget know what information to show.
     6. In the Desktop Layout, you need to modify the JDS widget that comes up when calls or digital tasks are active, and the JDS widget in the navigation pane.
 Add the line "template-id": "<YOUR_TEMPLATE_ID>" to the attributes section, Here's an example:
     **Navigation pane:**